samcamwilliams/HyperBEAM/docs/converge-protocol.md

     Message :: Map< Name :: Binary, (Message?) => Message > | Binary

 Functions:
-    Message(Key, ParameterMessage?) => Message :: Converge.apply(Message, Key, Parameters) => Message
+    Message1(Message2) => Message3 :: Converge.apply(Message1, Message2) => Message3
-    Converge.apply(Message[Device], Message, RuntimeEnv? :: Message) => Message
+    Converge.apply(Message1[Device], Message2, RuntimeEnv? :: Message) => Message3

 Invariants:
     ∀ message ∈ Permaweb, ∃ <<"ID">> ∈ Message
     ∀ message ∈ Permaweb, ∃ <<"Keys">> ∈ Message
-    ∀ message ∈ Permaweb, ∃ (<<"Device">> ∈ Message ∨ Converge.apply(message, <<"Device">>) => <<"Map">>)
+    ∀ message ∈ Permaweb, ∃ (<<"Device">> ∈ Message ∨ Converge.apply(Message, <<"Device">>) => <<"Message">>)
 ```

-The Converge intends to be a computer native to the technologies of the internet.
+The Converge protocol intends to be a computer native to the technologies of the internet.
 More specifically, we have focused its representation on compatibility with the HTTP family of protocols (`HTTP/{1.1,2,3}`).
 As such, every message in this system can be refered to via `Path`s.
 A path starts from a given message in the system (whether written to the permaweb yet or not), and applies a series of additional messages on top of it.
 Each resulting message itself must have an `ID` resolvable via its device -- subsequently enabling additional paths to be described atop the intermediate message.

 For example:
 ```